SMSPIRITUALITY—MEDIA

 What she isn't

 Tārā is not a goddess in the Hindu devī sense the popular Western reception sometimes assumes.
-The Buddhist yidam grammar is precise: she is the sambhogakāya projection of an awakened recognition (karuṇā in its swift-active aspect) that has no fixed form, and her appearance as a female figure is held by the developed doctrine to be a deliberate upāya (skilful means) for practitioners whose access to the active-compassion limb is mediated through a female rather than a male representational form.
-The petition-and-favour register the popular cult sometimes operates in — addressing her for protection against literal external dangers — is acknowledged by the tradition as a working entry point for lay practitioners, but the developed reading treats the practice as a method for cultivating the same swift-compassion in the practitioner rather than as a transactional appeal to an external being.
-She is also not a feminist correction to a male-dominated pantheon imposed on the tradition from outside: the bodhisattva's gender is internally doctrinal, fixed by her own bodhisattva-vow in the Tārā-mūla-kalpa, and the tradition treats the female bodhisattva-form as constitutive of the karuṇā limb rather than as an optional gendering of it.
-And she is not, on the Mahāyāna account, a separate or additional bodhisattva alongside Avalokiteśvara: the trikāya literature treats both as facets of the same karuṇā the awakened recognition embodies — Avalokiteśvara as the contemplative, looking-down aspect, Tārā as the responsive, stepping-forward aspect — and the developed practice treats them as inseparable.
-The figure who reaches the contemporary reader is the figure the cult has carried for fifteen hundred years: a bodhisattva of swift-active compassion in unambiguously female form, addressed in a stable liturgical idiom across every Tibetan school.
+The Buddhist yidam grammar is precise: she is the sambhogakāya projection of an awakened recognition (karuṇā in its swift-active aspect) that has no fixed form.
+Her appearance as a female figure is held to be a deliberate upāya (skilful means) for practitioners whose access to the active-compassion limb is mediated through a female representational form.
+The popular cult sometimes addresses her for protection against literal external dangers.
+The tradition acknowledges this as a working entry point for lay practitioners.
+But the developed reading treats the practice as a method for cultivating swift-compassion in the practitioner, not as a transactional appeal to an external being.
+She is also not a feminist correction to a male-dominated pantheon imposed from outside.
+The bodhisattva's gender is internally doctrinal, fixed by her own bodhisattva-vow in the Tārā-mūla-kalpa.
+The tradition treats the female bodhisattva-form as constitutive of the karuṇā limb, not as an optional gendering of it.
+She is not, on the Mahāyāna account, a separate bodhisattva alongside Avalokiteśvara.
+The trikāya literature treats both as facets of the same karuṇā: Avalokiteśvara as the contemplative, looking-down aspect; Tārā as the responsive, stepping-forward aspect.
+The developed practice treats them as inseparable.